jacob-carlborg/notes/refactoring.md

 * In general, change only one line at a time.
 * Run the tests after every change.
 * If you go red, undo and make a better change.

+### Focusing on Difference

+The good news is that a systematic application of the rules of refactoring converts difference to sameness, decomposing a problem into its constituent parts.
+The even better news is that this happens automatically.
+You don’t have to identify the underlying abstractions in advance of refactoring.
+If you merely write the code dictated by the rules, the abstractions will follow.

+It takes many small, iterative steps, and results in a solution that is discovered by refactoring.

+Te rules say to first identify the things that are most alike.
+This means that you should select the two branches that are most alike, and focus on making them identical.